Earl: Stephen and Matilda

 In February 1141, Stephen was captured at the Battle of Lincoln, and Empress Matilda elected "Lady of the English" in April.
 At this time, she created three earldoms for her own supporters.
-Her illegitimate brother Reginald de Dunstanville was made Earl of Cornwall.
-Baldwin de Redvers was made Earl of Devon, and William de Mohun, lord of Dunster, was made Earl of Somerset.
-Aubrey de Vere was made Earl of Oxford in 1142.
-Sometime around 1143, Matilda's constable Patrick of Salisbury was made Earl of Salisbury.
+Her illegitimate brother Reginald de Dunstanville was made earl of Cornwall.
+Baldwin de Redvers was made earl of Devon, and William de Mohun, lord of Dunster, was made earl of Somerset.
+Aubrey de Vere was made earl of Oxford in 1142.
+Sometime around 1143, Matilda's constable Patrick of Salisbury was made earl of Salisbury.

 During the Anarchy, earls took advantage of the power vacuum to assume Crown rights.
 Robert of Gloucester, Patrick of Salisbury, Robert of Leicester, and Henry of Northumbria all minted their own coinage.
 Earls and barons had also built adulterine castles (castles built without royal permission).

 Plantagenets

 It fell to Stephen's successor Henry II (r.
 1154–1189) to again curtail the power of earls.
 He confiscated or demolished illegal castles.
 He reduced the number of earldoms by allowing them to die with their holders and did not create new ones.
 During his reign, "the title became a mark of rank, rather than a substantive office: the real power lay with the king's sheriffs and justices."

 The real power possessed by any individual earl in this period depended on the amount of land and wealth he possessed that could be translated into patronage and influence.
 The more land and resources concentrated in a region, the more influence an earl had.
 The most powerful were the earls of Chester, who by the middle of the 13th century were described as earls palatine.
 Their power derived from owning most of the land in Cheshire.
 As a result, the shire court and the earl's honour court were identical, and the sheriff answered to the earl.
-The Earl of Oxford, however, possessed less than an acre of land in Oxfordshire (most of his land was in Essex), and therefore possessed no power in the county.
+The earl of Oxford possessed less than an acre of land in Oxfordshire (most of his land was in Essex), and therefore possessed no power in the county.

 An earldom along with its land was inherited generally according to primogeniture.
 If the only heirs were female, then the land would be partitioned equally between co-heirs with the eldest co-heir receiving the title.
 In 1204, Robert de Beaumont, 4th Earl of Leicester, died without children.
 His heirs were his sisters, Amice and Margaret.
-Amice's son, Simon de Montfort, succeeded as Earl of Leicester, and Margaret's husband, Saer de Quincy, was created the Earl of Winchester in 1207.
+Amice's son, Simon de Montfort, succeeded as earl of Leicester, and Margaret's husband, Saer de Quincy, was created the earl of Winchester in 1207.
 This was the first new hereditary earldom created since the reign of Stephen.